jeremytammik/RevitLookup/README.md

 ### Revit 2018

-Harry Mattison of [Boost your BIM](https://boostyourbim.wordpress.com) very kindly provides a ready-built [RevitLookup 2018 installer](https://boostyourbim.wordpress.com/2017/04/28/revit-lookup-2018-install):
+Harry Mattison of [Boost your BIM](https://boostyourbim.wordpress.com) very kindly provided a ready-built [RevitLookup 2018 installer](https://boostyourbim.wordpress.com/2017/04/28/revit-lookup-2018-install):

 > If you don’t want to deal with source code and just want to use the tool, here